skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 ## How-to #2: Avoid persistence ↔ domain model impedence

 - Use event-sourcing
+- Use your SME's to build your models
 - Use Event Storming or Event Modeling

 <!--